makethingshappy/flow/Documentation/SETUP.md

      ```
    - Restart Node-RED

-   - You should see two new custom nodes called "iotextra - input" and iotextra - output" in the "network" category (check the images -> iotextra-io-node-function-category.png)
+   - You should see two new custom nodes called "iotextra - input", "iotextra - analog", and "iotextra - output" in the "network" category (check the images -> iotextra-io-node-function-category.png)

 ---

 ## Step 5: Importing the Example Dashboard
 1. Download the `node-red-examples` folder from the repository.
-2. In Node-RED: Menu → Import → select the `[your_board_name]_board_flow.json` file → Import
+2. In Node-RED: Menu → Import → select the `[your_board_name]_flow.json` file → Import
 3. Configure the MQTT broker address in the iotextra node if it differs from the default.
 4. Click Deploy.
 5. The dashboard will be available at: `http://<your-node-red-ip>:1880/ui`